The asymmetry properties of pure quantum states

 The above definition of asymmetry properties is based on the intuition that asymmetry is something which cannot be generated by symmetric time evolutions.
 We call this the \emph{constrained-dynamical} perspective.
 However, one can also take an \emph{information-theoretic} perspective on how to define the asymmetry properties of a state.

 Consider a set of communication protocols in which one chooses a message $g\in G$ according to a measure over the group and then sends the state $\mathcal{U}(g)[\rho]$ where $\rho$ is some fixed state.
 The goal of the sender is to inform the receiver about the specific chosen group element.
-We now provide some intuition for why the asymmetry properties of a state $\rho$ can be defined as those that determine the effectiveness of using the covariant set $\{ \mathcal{U}(g)[\rho] : g\in G \}$ to communicate a message $g\in G$.
-For instance, note that if $\rho$ is invariant under the effect of some specific group element $h$ then the state used for encoding $h$ would be the same as the state used for encoding the identity element $e$, ($\mathcal{U}(h)[\rho]=\mathcal{U}(e)[\rho]=\rho$), such that the message $h$ cannot be distinguished from $e$.
+We claim that the asymmetry properties of a state $\rho$ can be defined as those that determine the effectiveness of using the signal states $\{ \mathcal{U}(g)[\rho] : g\in G \}$ to communicate a message $g\in G$.
+To get an intuition for this, note that if $\rho$ is invariant under the effect of some specific group element $h$ then the state used for encoding $h$ would be the same as the state used for encoding the identity element $e$, ($\mathcal{U}(h)[\rho]=\mathcal{U}(e)[\rho]=\rho$), such that the message $h$ cannot be distinguished from $e$.
 In the extreme case where $\rho$ is invariant under all group elements this encoding does not transfer any information.

 So from this point of view, the asymmetry properties of $\rho$ can be inferred from the information-theoretic properties of the encoding $\{\mathcal{U}(g)[\rho]: g\in G\}$.
 To compare the asymmetry properties of two arbitrary states $\rho$ and $\sigma$, we have to compare the information content of two different encodings: $\{\mathcal{U}(g)[\rho]: g\in G\}$ (encoding I) and $\{\mathcal{U}(g)[\sigma]: g\in G\}$ (encoding II).
-If each state $\mathcal{U}(g)[\rho]$ can be converted to $\mathcal{U}(g)[\sigma]$ for all $g\in G$, then encoding I encodes as much or more information about $g$ than encoding II.
-If the opposite conversion can also be made, so that the two sets are reversibly interconvertible, then the two encodings have precisely the same information about $g$.
+If each state $\mathcal{U}(g)[\rho]$ can be converted to $\mathcal{U}(g)[\sigma]$ for all $g\in G$, then encoding I has as much or more information about $g$ than encoding II.
+If the opposite conversion can also be made, then the two encodings have precisely the same information about $g$.
 Consequently, in an information-theoretic characterization of the asymmetry properties, it is the reversible interconvertability of the sets (defined by the two states) that defines equivalence of their asymmetry properties.